skdehuri/webpack-setup/README.md

 ## Project structure

-- `/node_modules` - It contains the heaviest objects in the universe, stores the dependencies of our project.
+- `/node_modules` - It contains the heaviest objects in the universe, npm stores the dependencies of our project in this directory.

 - `/src` - It contains the source code of our project.
 User defined.